Lima: Safety

 While the police force is nationally controlled and funded, each district in Lima has a community policing structure called Serenazgo.
 The quantity of Serenazgos officials and resources varies by district.
 For example, Villa Maria del Triunfo has 5,785 citizens per official.
 Twenty-two districts in Lima have a ratio above 1000 citizens per Serenazgo official, while 14 districts have ratios below 200 citizens per official, including Miraflores with 119 and San Isidro with 57.

 The satisfaction with the Serenazgos also varies greatly by district.
 The highest satisfaction rates can be found in San Isidro (88.3%), Miraflores (81.6%), San Borja (77%) and Surco (75%).
 The lowest satisfaction rates can be found in Villa Maria del Triunfo (11%), San Juan de Miraflores (14.8%), Rimac (16.3%) and La Victoria (20%).

-Wall of Shame

-The mid-20th century saw the rural population (between 600,000 and 1 million people) taking refuge in Lima, especially during the Peruvian conflict.
-The new arrivals, often very poor, erected hastily built shacks.
-Some residents of these shantytown neighborhoods have acquired property titles, but urban planning remains largely non-existent.
-In response, a number of wealthy neighborhoods built their own security barriers starting in 1985, citing security concerns.
-By 2019, some segments were up to 3 meters high and included barbed wire, having a total length of 10 km.

-Critics have used the term wall of shame (muro de la vergüenza) to refer to the barriers, which are the subject of tension, especially as many inhabitants of the poorer area cross the wall everyday to work in the neighbouring affluent areas, usually as gardeners or domestic workers.
-The wall was partially demolished in 2023 in a number of places.